Digital ads dominate FY22, ASCI takes help of AI-based tracking system | Business

 - India

-The Advertising Standards Council of India (ASCI) on Tuesday said the regulator has set up a digital tracking system and is using Artificial Intelligence-based monitoring system to monitor advertisements for misleading content in a digital-first world.
+The Advertising Standards Council of India (ASCI) on Tuesday said it has set up a digital tracking system and is using Artificial Intelligence-based system to monitor advertisements for misleading content in a digital-first world.

-ASCI while releasing its Annual Complaints Report for FY 2021-22 said, sectors such as education, healthcare and personal care were found as the top three violative categories, in the digital space.
+ASCI while releasing its Annual Complaints Report for FY 2021-22 said, it has received 7,631 complaints and processed 5,532 advertisements across mediums including print, digital, and television.

+In this, the education sector remains the single largest violative sector, followed by health care and personal care.

+Moreover, in FY22, 48 per cent of the objectionable ads were put on digital media, followed by print with 47 per cent and 3 per cent on TV and the rest 2 per cent on others.

 ''Digital media came into sharp focus,'' said ASCI adding it has made ''significant investments in digital monitoring -- be it the 3,000 websites we monitored, or the AI-enabled identification of disguised ads we undertook''.

-Financial year 2021-22, marks a new era of digital-focused guidelines, monitoring and compliance, even as it keeps an eye on TV and print.
+2021-22, marks a new era of digital-focused guidelines, monitoring and compliance, even as it keeps an eye on TV and print, said ASCI.

 Commenting on the annual report, ASCI Chairman Subhash Kamath said in 2021-22 the ad regulator followed through its promise of increasingly monitoring the digital media given the way it has been dominating the advertising landscape.